Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 This Tuft has 4 twists and is not as good.
 This is a sign of a lower-grade carpet.
 Inexpensive Plush and Textured Plush styles often have tufts similar to this and range from $10 to $20 per square yard or $1.11 to $2.22 per square foot.
 More expensive styles have higher Tuft-Twist ratings.

-Why is Tuft Twist Important?
+Why is a Higher Tuft Twist Rating So Important?

 The Number of Tuft Twists is an important key to making sure your carpet retains its like new appearance longer.
-Frieze styles tend to have a higher tuft twist (over 6 per lineal inch) and is why they are well-known for their durability and retaining a like-new appearance longer than many other styles.
+Frieze styles tend to have a higher tuft twist rating (over 6 per lineal inch) and is why they are well-known for their durability and retaining a like-new appearance longer than many other carpet styles.

 A few important Carpet facts no one else will tell you...